 One example that’s growing in popularity is having the ability to “turn off” insurance coverage during periods of inactivity, such as pay-as-you-go workers’ compensation policies.
 With this approach, coverage can be adjusted when a company has to lay off workers or when the business is experiencing a seasonal lull.
 The company can opt to pay a variable monthly fee based on the actual usage of their insured asset(s).

-3. Expand Product Offerings
+3. Expand Insurance Company Product Offerings

 Insurers who expand product offerings to cover emerging risks can grow their market share in the coming years.
 Insurance companies are generally known for being slow-moving; however, insurers who are quick to adapt can win more customers because they uniquely address policyholder needs in the modern landscape.
 Not only can this help them attract new customers, but also bring in more business from existing policyholders.